adamcharnock/lightbus/docs/tutorial/quick-start.md

 ![lightbus run output][lightbus-run]

+Congratulations, you have now created an authentication service which contains a single API named `auth`.

 **Leave Lightbus running and open a new terminal window for the next stage.**

 ## 2.3 Remote procedure calls

-With Lightbus running, create a new directory alongside `auth_service` called `another_service`.
+With Lightbus still running in another terminal window, create a new directory alongside `auth_service` called `another_service`.
 This will be an example service which will interact with the auth service.